 Students who are gifted academically often greatly enjoy studying at St. Anne's, as it is "cool" to be smart at St. Anne's.
 The small class sizes allow elementary teachers to easily provide enrichment opportunities as needed and many of the students truly enjoy the challenge.
 At the middle school level, Algebra 1 and geometry are offered to students who have mastered the middle school math standards.
 Open-ended assignments in the language arts, social studies and science classes provide additional challenges for all students.

 Students who struggle with academics also benefit greatly from the small class sizes and the supportive learning environment.
 Teachers are able to easily modify assignments and provide additional instruction as needed.
 We do need to note that St. Anne's does not have a special education teacher on staff.
 Students who attend private schools are eligible to receive special education services from the public school, though the support provided can be significantly different than what is available to public school students.

-What sports, art, music, and foreign language activities are offered at St. Anne’s?
+What sports, art, music, and world language activities are offered at St. Anne’s?

 We have a Physical Education Specialist who teaches all students Pre-Kindergarten – 8th.

-Our students (K-8) have art with a licensed teacher on a weekly basis.
+Our students (K-8) have art and music with a licensed teacher on a weekly basis.

-We also teach Music PK-8 and facilitate a computer-based Spanish instruction program for the elementary grades.
+We also facilitate a computer-based Spanish instruction program for the elementary grades.
 Our middle school students may choose to learn four different languages via Transparent Languages Online.